 Blogging will have you learning many skills that can be transferred to other areas of the work force if you’re looking to change careers, go back to work after being home with your children, or if you want to start your own virtual business from home, like I’m doing.

 There weren’t many resources around a few years ago for people who were looking for information to set up their own blogs, but now there is a lot more.

 Here are some blogging resources that I think are great places to get started and to keep you up to date with new information:

 First Site Guide is full of resources right from the very start of how to set up a blog as well as more detailed information.
-They’ve even included Castle View Academy in their list of the Top Mom Blogs to Follow!
-If you’re looking to start your own blog, this is the first place to stop.
+If you’re looking to start your own blog, this will give you some interesting info.